HQ20/contracts/contracts/issuance/README.md

 ```
 claim()
 ```
-Request from investor to claim `IssuanceToken`.
+Request from investor to claim `issuanceToken`.

 ---